Talented pupils from a Monmouth primary school have progressed to the regional semi-finals of a national science quiz competition.

 Ojas, Cameron and Hugh were also part of the Monmouth team, which edged Redmaids’ High School in a see-saw final round which hinged on the last question.

-The Monmouth boys eventually triumphed, totalling 2,000 points to Redmaids’ 1,975, and they will now host the Wales and South West Final in the Hitchcock Pavilion on 11th January.
+The Monmouth boys eventually triumphed, totalling 2,000 points to Redmaids’ 1,975, and they will now host the Wales and South West semi-final in the Hitchcock Pavilion on 11th January.

 Srinivas was also part of the Monmouth team which was outstanding in last year’s national final, falling just 35 points shy of champions, Westminster Under School.